Orillusion/orillusion-web/docs/guide/getting_start/install.md

 # Installation

 ## Install by NPM
-We recommend using frontend build tools based on Node.js to develop Web3D applications.
-For example, you can use frontend ecosystem frameworks such as vite or webpack to build complex frontend projects.
-You can also use TypeScript for more convenient development.
+We recommend using frontend build tools based on `Node.js` to develop `Web3D` applications.
+For example, you can use frontend frameworks such as [vite](https://vitejs.dev/) or [webpack](https://webpack.js.org/) to build complex frontend projects.
+You can also use [TypeScript](https://www.typescriptlang.org/) for more convenient development.

 1. Installing dependencies
 Use the npm command in the command prompt to install engine dependencies: